The application of IoT technologies in museums has many advantages,

 of the thermohygrometric parameters which in the long term can damage the works on display and the decorations of the rooms).

-The Civic Museums of Palazzo Farnese have also developed an application using beacons technology.
+The Civic Museums of Palazzo Farnese have developed an application using beacons technology.
 This works as an audio guide and GPS inside the museum:

 when you approach a painting, the card dedicated to it appears on the screen without having to manually interact with the phone,